kbranigan/pow/README.md

       * loads all the content of your tables into ram (using the previously created C models)
       * provides a basic web interface to access that ram-cached content

-This isn't meant for data that changes at any decent frequency - you have to restart the application to reload your data.
-The web interface itself isn't terribly useful, I hope to add more example usage.

 ## Example:

 Say you have a database, called `ttc`